Blair-insitu/Blair-insitu.github.io/content/registration/index.md

         ## Fees

         Pricing details are as follows, where the early bird deadline will be Monday 6th July 2026.
+When registering, please indicate if you would like to join a Marine Autonomony and Robotic Systems (MARS) facility tour.

         <table style="border-collapse: collapse; width: 50%; margin: auto;">
           <thead>